cucumber-ltd/opencollective-github-voting/README.md

 Administrators can configure what GitHub issues are votable (this will probably be done by tagging issues on GitHub)

+It's not a goal to update issues on GitHub - seeing what people have voted on will happen on a system outside of GitHub.

 ## Software Architecture

 The application is based on [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing)